 - a) You should only use our computing services for the purpose of your study with us unless we have agreed otherwise.
-This includes any online storage space provided as part of your studies, such as the ePortfolio system or Microsoft 365, which should only be used for storing items related to your studies and will cease to be available when you stop studying. - b) When you study with us, you agree to follow any licensing agreements for software provided. - c) You should not send or publish offensive, obscene, abusive, libellous, defamatory or harassing material or anything via our computing services that might damage our reputation. - d) You should not present your own opinions or other information from your own sources as if they are those of The Open University or made on our behalf. - e) Any software, website content, study materials or other information provided by us must not be copied for non-study use without prior permission from us or any relevant third-party supplier.
+This includes the use of any online storage space provided as part of your studies, such as the ePortfolio system or Microsoft 365, which should only be used for storing items related to your studies and will cease to be available when you stop studying. - b) When you study with us, you agree to follow any licensing agreements for software provided. - c) You should not send or publish offensive, obscene, abusive, libellous, defamatory or harassing material or anything via our computing services that might damage our reputation. - d) You should not present your own opinions or other information from your own sources as if they are those of The Open University or made on our behalf.